Modulight news & articles

 Photobiomodulation for pain treatment using ML6600

 Customer case University of Toyama is a Japanese national university located in Toyama City and Takaoka City and established in 1949.
 It is comprised of 3 former national universities Toyama University, Toyama Medical and Pharmaceutical University, and Takaoka National College.
-Toshiaki Kume Daisuke Uta Modulight products: ML6600 Laser use: Studying pain treatment with photobiomodulation.
+Naoya Ishibashi Daisuke Uta Modulight products: ML6600 Laser use: Studying pain treatment with photobiomodulation.
 Links to articles: Background Photobiomodulation with low-level laser or light therapy is an effective treatment for pain.
 It has various effects, such as analgesic (pain-relieving) effects, anti-inflammatory effects, tissue regeneration Continue reading →

 Development of thermosensitive liposomes with the help of ML8500